 The person and bed partner are also asked to describe

-During the physical examination, doctors measure the person's height and weight in order to calculate body mass index (BMI).
+During the physical examination, doctors measure the person's height and weight in order to calculate body mass index Body Mass Index (BMI) Obesity is excess body weight.
+Obesity is influenced by a combination of factors, which usually results in consuming more calories than the body needs.
+These factors may include physical inactivity... read more (BMI).
 The higher the person's BMI, the greater the risk of OSA.
-Doctors may measure the neck.
+Doctors may measure neck size.
 OSA is more likely when the neck is larger than about 16 inches for women and about 17 inches for men.

 Doctors also inspect the nose and mouth for signs of airway obstruction and risk factors for snoring—for example, nasal polyps, a deviated septum, chronic nasal congestion, a high and arched palate, a jaw that is small or farther back than normal, and an enlarged tongue, tonsils, or uvula (the structure that hangs down at the back of the throat).
 Doctors measure blood pressure because OSA is more likely when blood pressure is high.